Zoning Out vs. Zoning In 3 Ways You Can Stop Anxiety in its Tracks.

 For many, it’s to Zone Out.

-You know you do this.
+When you’re anxious, you zone out.
 It’s ok, I do this too.
-You are overwhelmed, tired, stressed, worn out, and have soooo much still to do to really complete your check list.
+You are overwhelmed, tired, stressed, worn out, and have soooo much still to do before the day is over.

 And – it’s 9:00pm.

-Zoning out is not inherently a bad thing to do when your mind and body feel done for the day.
-Your mind needs a much needed mental break from having to exert so much energy during the daytime and your body only needs to relax for a bit and not move.
+Zoning out is not necessarily a bad thing to do when your mind and body feel done for the day.
+Your mind needs a much needed mental break from having to exert so much energy during the daytime.
+And, your body only needs to relax for a bit and not move.

 Zoning out can take shape in a variety of ways:

-- Scanning Social Media sites for much longer than you intended to originally.
+- Looking at Social Media sites for much longer than you intended to originally.

 - Watching not one, but three Netflix shows in a row.
 Ok let’s be honest…maybe four in a row!